 This example is a good segue into a discussion of Network Automation and Orchestration.
 Using scripting languages such as Bash and Python, SDN can be configured to automatically respond to specific events that occur on the network, allowing it to dynamically change according to the current network needs.
 For example, as traffic patterns change, routing paths and decisions can be automatically adjusted to accommodate those changes.
 As networks become bigger and more complex, such dynamic customization can be valuable, if not essential.

-This article introduces SDN and examines its main time- and resource-saving functions.
+This article introduces software-defined networking and examines its main time- and resource-saving functions.
 For networks that exceed a certain size and complexity, SDN can save both money and time, while dramatically increasing network efficiency.

 You may also like: